Lukega13/Snake/README.md

 - Instructions Screen
 ```
-//The functions to enter and exit the Instructions Screen by clicking at the button on Menu Screen
+// The functions to enter and exit the Instructions Screen by clicking at the button on Menu Screen

 function showInstructions() {
  document.getElementById('instructions-board').style.display = 'flex'